 Osteoporosis.
 Day in and day out, your body is busy breaking down old bone and replacing it with new healthy bone.
 Estrogen helps control bone loss, and losing estrogen around the time of menopause causes women to lose more bone than is replaced.
 In time, bones can become weak and break easily.
 This condition is called osteoporosis.
 Talk to your doctor to see if you should have a bone density test to find out if you are at risk.
 Your doctor can also suggest ways to prevent or treat osteoporosis.

 Heart disease.
 After menopause, women are more likely to have heart disease.
 Changes in estrogen levels may be part of the cause.
 But, so is getting older.
 As you age, you may gain weight and develop other problems, like high blood pressure.
 These could put you at greater risk for heart disease.
-Be sure to have your blood pressure and levels of triglycerides, fasting blood glucose, and LDL, HDL, and total cholesterol checked regularly.
-Talk to your health care provider to find out what you should do to protect your heart.
+Be sure to have your blood pressure and levels of triglycerides, fasting blood glucose, and cholesterol, including LDL and HDL, checked regularly.
+Talk to your healthcare provider to find out what you should do to protect your heart.

 Staying healthy after menopause may mean making some changes in the way you live.